Umami: Foods rich in umami components

+Perceptual independence from salty and sweet taste

+Since all umami taste compounds are sodium salts, the perceptual differentiation of salty and umami tastes has been difficult in taste tests and studies have found as much as 27% of certain populations may be umami "hypotasters".

+Furthermore, single glutamate (glutamic acid) with no table salt ions (Na+) elicits sour taste and in psychophysical tests, sodium or potassium salt cations seem to be required to produce a perceptible umami taste.

+Sweet and umami tastes both utilize the taste receptor subunit TAS1R3, with salt taste blockers reducing discrimination between monosodium glutamate and sucrose in rodents.

+If umami doesn't have perceptual independence, it could be classified with other tastes like fat, carbohydrate, metallic, and calcium, which can be perceived at high concentrations but may not offer a prominent taste experience.

 Taste receptors

 Most taste buds on the tongue and other regions of the mouth can detect umami taste, irrespective of their location.
 (The tongue map in which different tastes are distributed in different regions of the tongue is a common misconception.)
 Biochemical studies have identified the taste receptors responsible for the sense of umami as modified forms of mGluR4, mGluR1, and taste receptor type 1 (TAS1R1 + TAS1R3), all of which have been found in all regions of the tongue bearing taste buds.
 These receptors are also found in some regions of the duodenum.
 A 2009 review corroborated the acceptance of these receptors, stating, "Recent molecular biological studies have now identified strong candidates for umami receptors, including the heterodimer TAS1R1/TAS1R3, and truncated type 1 and 4 metabotropic glutamate receptors missing most of the N-terminal extracellular domain (taste-mGluR4 and truncated-mGluR1) and brain-mGluR4."

-Receptors mGluR1 and mGluR4 are specific to glutamate whereas TAS1R1 + TAS1R3 are responsible for the synergism already described by Akira Kuninaka in 1957.
-However, the specific role of each type of receptor in taste bud cells remains unclear.
-They are G protein-coupled receptors (GPCRs) with similar signaling molecules that include G proteins beta-gamma, PLCB2 and PI3-mediated release of calcium (Ca2+) from intracellular stores.
-Calcium activates a so-called transient-receptor-potential cation channel TRPM5 that leads to membrane depolarization and the consequent release of ATP and secretion of neurotransmitters including serotonin.
+Receptors mGluR1 and mGluR4 are specific to glutamate whereas TAS1R1 and TAS1R3 are responsible for the synergism already described by Akira Kuninaka in 1957.
+However, as of this date, the specific role of each type of receptor in taste bud cells remained unclear.
+All three receptors work together to produce the taste sensation.

-Cells responding to umami taste stimuli do not possess typical synapses, but ATP conveys taste signals to gustatory nerves and in turn to the brain that interprets and identifies the taste quality via the gut-brain axis.
+Downstream signaling

+TAS1R1 + TAS1R3

+The TAS1R1 + TAS1R3 receptor is a G protein-couple receptor, much like the sweet and bitter receptors.
+It uses the same downstream signaling molecules, including G proteins beta-gamma, PLCB2 and IP3, to ultimately cause a release of calcium (Ca2+) from intracellular stores.
+Calcium activates a so-called transient-receptor-potential cation channel TRPM5 that leads to membrane depolarization and the consequent release of ATP across a channel of CALHM1 and CALHM3.

+The ATP released by the "Type II" cell is detected by P2X receptors on nearby afferent gustatory nerve fibers and P2Y receptors on adjacent taste cells.
+P2X appears to be indispensable for the transduction of umami, so this is probably the main route for umami signals.
+"Type III" cells, which directly connect to the nerve synapses, also respond to the released ATP by releasing neurotransmitters.
+One of these neurotransmitters, serotonin, regulates the release of ATP by the type II cells.